Velocidex/velociraptor-docs/content/knowledge_base/tips/proxy.md

+---
-# How do I set a proxy for client communications?
+title: How do I set a proxy for client communications?
+---

 Many enterprise environments require a proxy to be set before outbound web communications is allowed.
 The Velociraptor client uses HTTP to